technomancy/calandria/Readme.md

 In order to start using the OS, you'll need to place a server block, then place a terminal near it.
-Right-click on the terminal and log in to the server using `/login (10,1,5) username` where the second argument is the position of the server you've placed.
+Right-click on the terminal and log in to the server using `/login (10,1,5) singleplayer` where the first argument is the position of the server you've placed and the second argument is your current player name.
+(Note that servers can have users with any name, but when you place a server, the only user that exists at first is one named after your player.)
 At that point you can enter shell commands.

 No crafting recipes have been added yet, so you must use creative.